 A pastoral fence line in Grant Creek

 Whether you're a resident or new to the Garden City, you have lots of choices when it comes to finding just the right neighborhood.
-To learn more, check out our videos, maps, and blogs for each of Missoula's neighborhoods.
+Learn more by checking out our Missoula Neighborhoods section.

 Photo by Nelson Kenter - kenterphotography.com